dnorman7/LOTRApp.github.io/README.md

 # The Lord of the Rings App

-An application that displays The Lord of the Ring characters, quotes, and quotes using The One API
+An application that displays The Lord of the Ring movies and stats

 ## Technologies Used